 All convection ovens basically have their own control panel design.
 There are those that utilise digital controls while others have dial controls for controlling the functions.
 Although your choice here will depend on your personal taste, you should ensure that the unit you are buying has settings that are easy to understand.

-You might also want to consider units that have convection setting so that you get opportunity to decide whether to use the fan or not.
+You might also want to consider units that have convection settings so that you get the opportunity to decide whether to use the fan or not.
 If you like experimenting and exploiting different cooking recipes and ingredients, then you should also look for a unit that will allow you to set precise temperature and time.